New Jersey Nonpublic Technology Initiative Program » Home

 Lists of allowable and non-allowable expenditures are posted to the department's web site at http://www.nj.gov/education/techno/npallowable.htm and updated as needed.

 The board of education in each public school district in New Jersey having nonpublic schools within its boundaries is responsible for providing technology to the nonpublic schools within the limits of the funds provided by this program.
 Such technology may be provided directly by the board of education or by an employee of the school district in the case of professional development, by contracts with an educational service commission, or an independent contractor.
-The Chief School Administrator or designee of the board of education of the public school district must confer with the administrator of each of the participating nonpublic schools within the district before November 1st for the following purposes:
+The chief school administrator or designee of the board of education of the public school district should confer with the administrator of each of the participating nonpublic schools within the district before October 1st for the following purposes:

 - To advise the nonpublic school of the limit of funds available for the provision of technology for the full-time pupils enrolled in the nonpublic school.

 - To agree upon the technology to be provided to the nonpublic school within the limit of the funds that are available for the nonpublic school.

 - To agree on the date when the board of education will meet to approve how the technology and/or services will be provided to the nonpublic school.
 (The board meeting should occur and the technology approved before October 31.

 In the event that the chief school administrator or designee and the nonpublic school administrator cannot reach agreement regarding the technology to be provided, the county superintendent shall be consulted to determine, in consultation with the Office of Educational Technology, the technology to be provided.
 The decision of the county superintendent shall be final.

 A board of education for an elementary constituent district of a regional school district or a regional school district's board of education must provide technology only for nonpublic schools having the grade levels for which the district has responsibility.